Underneath the Stars (song): Synopsis

 The video was filmed during Carey's Daydream promotional trek around the release of the album, with plenty of audience members and behind-the-scenes touring footage along with shots of Carey singing the track in a lavender slip dress in a night time setting.
 The video is intercut with footage from her 1996 Daydream World Tour.

 Live performances

 Due to its limited release and chart performance, "Underneath the Stars" was only performed during Carey's Daydream World Tour (1996).
 During the shows in Japan, Carey featured the song as the tenth track on the set-list.
 Appearing on stage wearing a long black evening gown, Carey discussed the song's composition and development with the audience, prior to its recital.
 The live performance from the Tokyo Dome on March 7, 1996 was recorded and released on a rare DVD titled "Mariah Carey Live In Japan" and also featured on Carey's The Rarities.

-Carey also performed the song in 2012 in Austria and Morocco and at the 2017 Dubai Jazz Festival.
+Carey also performed the song in 2012 in Ischgl (Austria), in Monaco as well as in Morocco and at the 2017 Dubai Jazz Festival.